maxsitt/insect-detect-docs/docs/modeltraining/yolov5.md

 if this is your first time training a deep learning model.

 You can use the provided [Google Colab](https://colab.research.google.com/){target=_blank}
-notebooks for custom training with your own dataset of a:
+notebooks for custom training of a:

 - [**YOLOv5 object detection model**](https://colab.research.google.com/github/maxsitt/insect-detect-ml/blob/main/notebooks/YOLOv5_detection_training_OAK_conversion.ipynb){target=_blank}
   > Includes conversion to